-However, how many fans know about the longevity or symbolism of the star-like logo or its history?
+However, how many fans are aware of the longevity or symbolism of the star-like logo, or its history?
 Let’s figure it out.

 Eight Different Logos with Varying Longevities